Updated May 30, 2023

-Growing concern among Gnome users right form 2008 on the future of Gnome and it road map made Gnome to announce this version 3 in the year 2011.
-Gnome introduced Shell concept, a new user interface with attractive functions like Application launcher, switching between windows and notifications display.
+Growing concern among Gnome users right from 2008 on the future of Gnome and its road map made Gnome announce this version 3 in 2011.
+Gnome introduced the Shell concept, a new user interface with attractive functions like an Application launcher, switching between windows and notifications display.
 This was a major change for the users from the traditional desktop to a new generation desktop.

-Gnome Shell brought in innovations in user-computer interface with contemporary graphics display and increased front end response.
-The shell has:
+Gnome Shell brought innovations in user-computer interface with contemporary graphics display and increased front end response.
+The shell has the following: